How Are Damages Divided Amongst Multiple Heirs?

 Should Multiple Heirs Hire Separate Attorneys For A Wrongful Death Claim?

-It is best if the survivors can all agree to hire the same attorney, because it is important to have a case managed by someone who is aware of all aspects and be in charge.
+It is best if the survivors can all agree to hire the same attorney, because it is important to have a case managed by someone who is aware of and in charge of all aspects.
 If there are any disputes about who gets what share, those can easily be resolved by mediation or arbitration, and it is not an obstacle going forward with the same attorney.

 Are Punitive Damages Ever Recoverable In A Wrongful Death Claim?